Hawaiideveloper/CyberCafeDamaris/README.md

-# Service we provide at the norther side
+# Service we provide at the northern western side

  <table>
   <tr>